Sauq/mcp-snippets/QuickPlay/README.md

 # Quick Play
 - This took me ages so if you could subscribe (https://www.youtube.com/channel/UCasgtGl0LX5gTgvVAFpvr5g) That would be great!
-I upload alot of MCP and other usefull things!
+I upload alot of MCP and other useful things!

 - Crediting would be nice but you dont have to!